Université catholique de Lille: Structure

 Its campus, which covers 10 hectares in the city, includes 2000 student rooms on campus, chaplaincy, and a cultural center.

 The Catholic University of Lille is chaired by Patrick Scauflaire since September 2020.
 His administration is composed of several boards and commissions: the University Council, Supervisory Board, and the board including the bishops of Arras, Cambrai, and Lille.
-There are also five Advisory Committees, (e.g., the Cultural Commission).
+There are also five Advisory Committees (e.g., the Cultural Commission).

-The federation has 25,500 students in 2014 (including 6500 in faculties) with more than 2600 international students, from at least 120 different countries.
+The federation has 25,500 students in 2014 (including 6500 in faculties) with more than 2600 international students, from at least 120 countries.
 Overall, this corresponds to 4500 graduates per year, including 635 engineers.
 The teaching staff consists of 1,000 permanent and 2,500 temporary lecturers.

 The Catholic University of Lille is a founding member of the public ComUE (Commonwealth of Universities and Institutions of Lille Nord de France), University of Lille Nord de France.

 The areas of study are Law, Economics, Management; Science and Technology; Arts, Humanities, Theology and Religious Studies, Ethics; Health and Social Care.